 We know the nervous system and the endocrine system are the two controlling systems of the body.
 The endocrine system controls the body with the help of hormones they release.
 These hormones bind with specific receptors on target cells which further proceed to trigger intracellular signals either by altering membrane permeability, acting through second messenger system or activating specific genes to form new proteins.

 To better understand the mechanism of hormone action, it is crucial to comprehend various definitions.

-A Hormone is a tiny chemical messenger, travelling along the bloodstream.
+A Hormone is a tiny chemical messenger, travelling along with the bloodstream.
 It exists to maintain internal balance or in other words, keeps the human body in a state of homeostasis.

 This is an extremely rudimentary definition of hormones, as in reality there are numerous hormones that perform an immense number of functions for various purposes.

 Starting with receptors, they are specific for every hormone.
 Their sensitivity and responsiveness are dependent on both, the number of receptors and its affinity.
 Also, the site of the receptor might be:

 - Present in or on the surface of the cell membrane. g. protein or peptide hormones and catecholamines.

 - In the cytoplasm.
 E.g. steroid hormones; Or